 A pre-paid debit card may be issued to employees with varying limits.
 These limits will be set by the council.
 Transactions and purchases made will be reported to the [council] [relevant committee] and authority for topping-up shall be at the discretion of the council.

-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk [and RFO] and shall be subject to automatic payment in full at each month-end.
+Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk [and RFO] and the Grounds Maintenance Team Supervisor and shall be subject to automatic payment in full at each month-end.
 Personal credit or debit cards of members or staff shall not be used under any circumstances.

+The council will not maintain any form of cash float.
+All cash received ust be banked intact.
+Any payments made in cash by the Clerk (for example for postage or minor stationery items)shall be refunded on a regular basis , at least quarterly

 .